-- A travel incidentals fee per trip to cover minor incidental expenses (i.e. taxi to airport, airport taxes, tips) for the match commissioner, referee assessor, four referees and other assigned match officials (no receipts necessary) - Daily Allowance per match official (match commissioner, referee assessor and four referees) subject to any applicable withholding taxes - Club Responsibilities - o Club Travel - Clubs are responsible for all their away match travel expenses including airfare, accommodation, meals, local transportation and visas, unless an agreement is reached with the home club for alternative arrangements - Club Travel Allowance - Concacaf will provide a club travel allowance of \$70,000 USD for each club's away match (if in a different city) to help defray their costs.
-Each club is required to provide to Concacaf the wiring instructions for their club bank account using the provided wire transfer form 60 days prior to the start of the tournament.
-No payments will be made to personal or private accounts; bank account beneficiary names must be in the name of the club team or an entity that demonstrates direct ownership of the club. - The travel allowance is intended to subsidize air and ground transportation, accommodations and meals for the clubs' away matches. - Stadium/Match Related Expenses - The home club will be solely responsible and will not be reimbursed by Concacaf for the following: - All match-related expenses - Match commissioner, referee assessor & referee local expenses as follows: - Local transportation - Accommodation/Hotels - Meals (breakfast and \$80 US per day for lunch and dinner)
+- A travel incidentals fee per trip to cover minor incidental expenses (i.e. taxi to airport, airport taxes, tips) for the match commissioner, referee assessor, four referees and other assigned match officials (no receipts necessary) - Daily Allowance per match official (match commissioner, referee assessor and four referees) subject to any applicable withholding taxes - Club Responsibilities - o Club Travel - Clubs are responsible for all their away match travel expenses including airfare, accommodation, meals, local transportation and visas, unless an agreement is reached with the home club for alternative arrangements - Club Travel Allowance - The travel allowance amount for Concacaf League has been determined based on the location of the clubs' matchups; whether the match is being played between Central American clubs or between clubs from across the Caribbean and Central American zones.
+For matches with clubs of the same zone, the Inter-Zonal matchups, the travel allowance for each traveling team is \$40,000 USD.
+For matches between clubs of different zones, the Cross-Zonal matchups, the travel allowance for the traveling team is \$50,000 USD.
+The travel allowance is intended to subsidize air and ground transportation, accommodations and meals for the clubs' away matches. - o Stadium/Match Related Expenses - The home club will be solely responsible and will not be reimbursed by Concacaf for the following: - All match-related expenses - Match commissioner, referee assessor & referee local expenses as follows: - Local transportation - Accommodation/Hotels - Meals (breakfast and \$80 US per day for lunch and dinner)